Microformats, Key Flaws

 Microformats block class names.
 I already wrote about that in 2007—Microformats shouldn’t occupy class names but instead use “pseudo-namespaces.”
 Class names like

 urlare likely to be used by authors in other contexts.
-That authors can style respective elements differently and override rules for microformats doesn’t mean they should be forced to do so.
+That authors can style the respective elements differently and override rules for microformats doesn’t mean they should be forced to do so.
 The problem reminds me of the times when HTML 5 included predefined class names.
 There’s a good reason why they got removed.

 Microformats are “too easy.”
 Subjectively, everything, from simple attribute-value pairs to single class names, can nowadays become a “microformat.”
 What data back up the decisions to make something a microformat; who truly has the foresight and authority to turn such suggestion into a microformat?